-Good news that the enforced restrictions all over Turkey re starting to lifted from June 1st.
+Good news that Turkey are lifting restrictions from June 1st.
 Newspaper, The Daily Sabah, reports as follows:

-Turkey will lift restrictions on intercity travel and allow restaurants,cafes, parks and sports facilities to reopen from June 1 as it eases restrictions imposed to curb the coronavirus outbreak, President Recep Tayyip Erdoğan said Thursday.
+Turkey is lifting restrictions on intercity travel and allow restaurants,cafes, parks and sports facilities to reopen from June 1 as it eases restrictions imposed to curb the coronavirus outbreak, President Recep Tayyip Erdoğan said Thursday.

 Speaking after the weekly cabinet meeting, Erdoğan unveiled the details of Turkey’s new steps toward normalization.

 June 1 onward Turkey will lift travel restrictions between provinces, civil servants will return to their normal job routine, Erdoğan said, while people will be permitted to attend open-air concerts.
 Bars and hookah bars will remain shut.

 Restaurants, cafes, beaches, parks, gardens, driving courses, museums, sports facilities, daycare centers and kindergartens will also reopen on the same date, he said.

 The virus has killed more than 4,300 people in Turkey and infected nearly 160,000.